ALX-Customer-Value-Team/element-boilerplate/README.md

 # ALX Feature Element Boiler Plate

 This template is designed to help get you started with creating your custom element to use in the ALX Catalyst platform.
-It handles the messageData that is passed into the app from Catalyst and them saved the message data into React useContext.
+It handles the messageData that is passed into the app from Catalyst and then saves the messageData into React useContext.

 # Getting started